 How are the results reported?

-Your Reception child’s EYFS profile has two main elements.
-For each of the ELGs, they’ll be given one of the following gradings:
+In your Reception child’s EYFS profile, for each of the ELGs, they’ll be given one of the following gradings:

 - At the ‘expected’ level of development